-Parents are responsible for calling the school before 9:00 a.m. if their student is absent.
-Winchester High School - 742-3151 extension 202.
-Absences can also be reported through an email feature on the school website.
+Parents are responsible for calling or emailing the school before 9:00 a.m. if their student is absent.
+Winchester High School -742-3151 extension 202 or visit www.winchesterschools.net.

 EXCESSIVE ABSENCES PROCEDURES

 In order to avoid a buildup of excessive absences: